n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.graphql.md

+---
+title: GraphQL
+description: GraphQL is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.
+tags:
+  - Workflow²

+---

 # GraphQL

 [GraphQL](https://graphql.org/) is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.